orchidsoftware/orchid.software/docs/en/docs/modals.md

 description: Learn how to use modal windows in your Laravel Orchid projects with our comprehensive documentation.
 Get tips on creating dynamic modals, passing data to modals, and customizing modal behavior.
 ---

 Emulation of a modal dialog box that appears on top of the main page content in response to user actions.

 ![Modals](/img/layouts/modals.png)

 ## Description of work

 A modal window appears on top of the page, dimming it.
 This helps to focus the user's attention on specific actions without losing the overall context.

-> **Note:** Do not use modal windows for large forms.
+It is important to note that modal windows should not be used for large forms.

 ## When to use

-In the modal window you need to make the secondary content of the pages, which is required only in some cases.
-As a rule, these are settings, creating new documents, filling out small forms, a step-by-step wizard.
-For example, to enter an address, a click on a link opens a modal window.
+Modal windows are best used for secondary content that is only needed in certain situations.
+This content may include settings, creating new documents, filling out small forms.
+For example, clicking on a link may open a modal window to enter an address.

 ## Using

-Modal windows support short syntax by calling a static method, which does not require creating a separate class:
+Modal windows can be implemented using a short syntax by calling a static method, which eliminates the need to create a separate class.
+The following example demonstrates how to create a modal window:

 ```php
 use Orchid\Support\Facades\Layout;